abrahamjuliot/creepjs/README.md

 - system is collected from `WorkerNavigator.userAgent` and auto matched to fingerprint ids
 - decoded samples from the server are auto computed and manually reviewed
 - samples that are poisoned can self learn and heal themselves
+- samples aging 120 days since last timestamp visit are auto discarded
-- if the worker scope is blocked and the fingerprint ids exist in the database, the version can still be detected
+- if the worker scope is blocked and the fingerprint ids exist in the database, the version can still be detected from available samples

 ### Tests
 1. js Math implementation